VainlyStrain/Vailyn/README.md

 > **WARNING**
 >
 > Vailyn employs Log Poisoning techniques.
-Therefore, YOUR IP WILL BE VISIBLE IN THE SERVER LOGS.
+Therefore, YOUR SPECIFIED IP WILL BE VISIBLE IN THE SERVER LOGS.

 The techniques (only work for LFI inclusions):